Title IX/Sexual Harassment

 • The Parties may have an advisor of their choice, who may be, but is not required to be, an attorney, and may inspect and review evidence.

-• The College’s prohibition against retaliation.
+• The University’s prohibition against retaliation.

 Informal Resolution